How to Apply Eyeshadow

 9. Liquid Eyeshadow Tutorial

-For those of you that are unfamiliar with liquid eyeshadows, don't worry, it's actually way easier than applying traditional powders.
+For those of you who are unfamiliar with liquid eyeshadows, don't worry, it's way easier than applying traditional powders.
 You'll still need a fluffy blending brush, but your fingertip can also work for a super-easy application.
 We'll let Kalei Lagunero explain the rest.

 Calling lovers of all things glitter: this one's for you.
 This cult-followed formulation is the go-to liquid eyeshadow for beauty fanatics everywhere due to its high pigmentation and flawless application.